 Those aircraft owners who decide to stay and face the storm should have supplies on hand and a plan that can be implemented on short notice to help minimize possible damage to their aircraft.

 According to Woody Cahall, AOPA vice president of aviation services, "You want to do everything you can to make sure your airplane is immobilized and that there's nothing loose that could blow into your airplane."
 Cahall says that most likely your airplane will fare better inside a hangar than out in the elements.
 But consider how solid the hangar is.

-Read more online in AOPA’s subject report on Hurricanes, and be sure to give the aviation experts in AOPA’s Pilot Information a call with your questions—800-USA-AOPA (872-2672)— Monday through Friday 8:30 to 6 p.m.
+There are more tips online in AOPA’s subject report on Hurricanes.
+Questions?
+Give the aviation experts in AOPA’s Pilot Information a call, 800-USA-AOPA (872-2672) Monday through Friday 8:30 to 6 p.m.
 ET.